 No expenses were spared on comfort either, with the earcups sporting a rather thick layer of memory foam padding.
 It may feel stiff at first, especially due to the clamping force of the headphones, but this is only until the memory foam adapts to the contours of your ears.
 After that, there should be absolutely no hiccups even after prolonged sessions.

 As for the clamping force, it truly works miracles.
-You can run with these headphones and they won’t fall off yet at no point do they feel like they’re exerting an unwanted amount of pressure on your ear.
-Again, this is only after you break them in, but doing so doesn’t take long and you can expect there to be no ear pain or sweating afterward.
+You can run with these headphones and they won’t fall off, yet at no point do they feel like they’re exerting an unwanted amount of pressure on your ear.
+Again, this is only after you break them in, but doing so doesn’t take long and you can expect no ear pain or sweating afterward.

 Finally, this all helps with the isolation.
-These aren’t noise canceling headphones per se, but they still manage to do a pretty good job of it.
-Mid-level clamor like office noises will be almost, if not completely, wiped out, but they won’t protect you from the booming lows of trains, buses and the occasional unnecessarily loud motorcycle.
+These aren’t noise-canceling headphones per se, but they still manage to do a pretty good job of it.
+Mid-level clamors like office noises will be almost, if not completely, wiped out, but they won’t protect you from the booming lows of trains, buses and the occasional unnecessarily loud motorcycle.

 The earcups can rotate, which is neat for when you’re carrying them in your bag or even just for placing them more securely on a flat surface, but the headphones themselves aren’t foldable.
-Also, they come with a leatherette carrying pouch which, while certainly not bad in and of itself, won’t protect them as much as a carrying case would.
-And chances are you’d want to protect your $200+ headphones.
+Also, they come with a leatherette carrying pouch which, while certainly not bad in and of itself, won’t protect them as much as a carrying case would – and chances are you are going to want to protect your $200+ headphones.

 Who’s it for?

-So at the end of this review, we’re left with the questions: who are these headphones geared towards?
+So at the end of this review, we’re left with the question: who are these headphones geared towards?